devkarim/express-typescript-prisma-template/README.md

-# express-typescript-prisma-template
+# express-socket-typescript-prisma-template

 ## Overview

-This is a Node.js backend template / boilerplate using TypeScript, Express.js 5, Prisma ORM, and Passport.js. with type-safety & module-alias.
+This is a Node.js backend template / boilerplate using TypeScript, Express.js 5, Socket.IO, Prisma ORM, and Passport.js with type-safety & module-alias.

 ## Dependencies